purpleslurple/msteams-docs/msteams-platform/designing-your-app/designing-overview.md

 * Accessible
 * Clear purpose (through app icons and documentation)

-Use the Teams platform design guidelines—which include best practices, UI toolkits, and samples—to make sure your app has these qualities.

-> [!NOTE]
-> These guidelines are primarily for designing desktop apps.

-## Before you begin

-You can't design a great Teams app without a fundamental understanding of what the app is supposed to do and how you think people will use it.
-Before opening your design tools, make sure you've properly planned your app.
-[INCLUDE LINK TO PLANNING HERE]

 ## Creating a cohesive look and feel

-Apps extend Teams features and functionality using one or more of the available platform [capabilities](../concepts/capabilities-overview.md).
+Apps extend Teams features and functionality using one or more platform [capabilities](../concepts/capabilities-overview.md).
 Your app presents these capabilities—whether it's a tab, messaging extension, bot, or webhook—with common and Teams-centric UI components.

 Designing your app requires knowing what UI works for certain capabilities (and what doesn't).
-For example, while multi-level navigation is fine for websites, it isn't ideal for a Teams tab because the app probably isn't focusing only on core activities and scenarios.
+For example, while multi-level navigation is fine for websites, it isn't ideal for a Teams tab because it probably isn't focusing only on core activities and scenarios.

-Your design also must thread UI components together in a way that feels natural not only to users but also within Teams.
-(This is especially true if your app has more than one capability.)
+Your design also must thread UI components together in a way that feels natural not only to your use case but also within Teams.
+(This is especially true if your app has more than one capability, such as a bot replying with a link to a tab that has a form to complete.)

 ## Tabs